 I am excited to be your instructor for the Enrichment Seminar course!
-Enrichment Seminar is an English Elective, so by the end of the course, you will receive one half credit for an elective.
+Enrichment Seminar is an English Elective, so by the end of the course, you will receive one-half elective credit.
 This course focuses on critical thinking and critical reading skills to help prepare students for their futures beyond high school.
 By the time students exit the Enrichment Seminar Class, they are ready to move on to college, career, and life!

 - Room #125

-- Plan for Success: Plan for Student Success
+- Plan for Success: Plan for Student Success: Enrichment

 - Expectations: Everyone and everything is deserving of respect at all times no matter what.
 Turn off cell phones and put all electronic gear in your backpacks or purses before entering the class.
 No food or drink in class.
-Remove hats before entering my classrom (or any building)
+Be safe.
+Make strong choices.
+And remember that I love you.

-- Classroom Policies/Rules: See Plan for Student Success
+- Classroom Policies/Rules: See Plans for Student Success